AdobeDocs/experience-manager-65.pt-BR/help/managing/best-practices-glossary.md

 ### Rascunho do conceito de segurança {#security-concept-draft}

-Uma descrição geral de alto nível que abranja a configuração de segurança do:
+Uma descrição de alto nível que aborda a configuração de segurança do:

 * aplicativo
 * Arquitetura do